woohoolabs/yin-middleware/README.md

 ## Install

-You need [Composer](https://getcomposer.org) to install this library.
-Run the command below and you will get the latest
+The only thing you need is [Composer](http://getcomposer.org) before getting started.
+Then run the command below to get the latest version:
-version:

 ```bash
 $ composer require woohoolabs/yin-middleware
 ```

-This library needs PHP 5.6+.
+This library requires PHP 5.6 at least.

 ## Basic Usage